iyll/V2RayX/README.md

 open V2RayX.xcodeproj and use Xcode to build V2RayX.

+> note: change `VERSION` variable in "V2RayX/V2RayX/dlcore.sh" to specify the V2Ray-core version. `4.18.0` by default.

 ## How does V2RayX work

 V2RayX provides a GUI to generate the config file for V2Ray.
 It includes V2Ray's binary executable in the app bundle.
 V2RayX starts and stops V2Ray with `launchd` of macOS.